 A mix of mid-range restaurants that span the spectrum.
 Expect to pay around $20-$40 per person before tax and tip to enjoy these.

 Caffe Molise – One of the biggest names in downtown SLC, with multiple decades and awards under their belts.
 The Italian restaurant now lives life in the grand and historic Eagle building, worth a trip alone just to bask in the lavish digs.
-Start or bookend your meal with a trip to BTG Wine Bar that lives on the lower floor; the grown up bar offers more than 70 options by the glass and is staffed by ship smart wine experts.
+Start or bookend your meal with a trip to BTG Wine Bar which lives on the lower floor; the grown-up bar offers more than 70 options by the glass and is staffed by whip-smart wine experts.

-Flanker Kitchen + Sporting Club – Located in The Gateway is this multi-purpose 17,500 square foot space.
-Home to a bar (Flanker is 21+ only), a secret cocktail parlor, full service restaurant, karaoke rooms, multiple large screens (for sports) and sports simulators – it’s easy to get lost at Flanker for the whole night long.
+Flanker Kitchen + Sporting Club – Located in The Gateway is this multi-purpose 17,500 square-foot space.
+Home to a bar (Flanker is 21+ only), a secret cocktail parlor, a full-service restaurant, karaoke rooms, multiple large screens (for sports), and sports simulators – it’s easy to get lost at Flanker for the whole night long.

-Koyote – Hand down the best ramen in Salt Lake City.
+Koyote – Hands down the best ramen in Salt Lake City.
 Also the best brisket, chicken wings, and well… so much more.
-Here’s an indepth look at the opening of the restaurant, the cuisine, and the talents behind the scenes.
+Here’s an in-depth look at the opening of the restaurant, the cuisine, and the talents behind the scenes.

-White Horse – The follow on restaurant from White Horse, and one taking a chic’er more grown up path.
-The menu is more brsserie than bold bar.
+White Horse – The follow-on restaurant from White Horse, and one taking a chic’er more grown-up path.
+The menu is more brasserie than bold bar.
 Enjoy seafood and shellfish, salads, and thoughtfully plated proteins.
 Do note White Horse is also a 21+ bar.

 Zeitoon Cafe – Located in Midvale is this authentic Iranian restaurant and small market.
 The ground beef koobideh kebob is magical stuff, without question the best in Utah, maybe even further afield?
 Order it with a side of their fab rice or blanket sized lavash bread.